IoannisPapadakis/rrrandom/README.md

 ### is the new treatment really better?

 The result suggest so.
 The average recovery time of patients with new treatment is lower than the control group: 31.7 - 23.0 = 8.7.
 But is it significant?
-Or is it just a random? pattern?
+Or is it just a random pattern?

 <img src="https://github.com/rolkra/rrrandom/blob/master/surgery_result.png" alt="example interactive exploration" width="600">